Gardens, (Green) Squares, and Parks in Paris

 Square Jean XXIII (Currently Closed)

-A quiet haven of peace located right behind the Notre Dame Cathedral, the Square Jean XXIII is a beautifully kept garden with some quirky elements like the cone-shaped yew trees.
-The garden has a couple of Japanese Cherry blossoms that bloom with gorgeous white and pink flowers in the spring.
+A quiet haven of peace located right behind the Notre Dame Cathedral, the Square Jean XXIII is a beautifully kept garden with quirky elements such as the cone-shaped yew trees.
+The garden has a couple of Japanese cherry trees that bloom with gorgeous white and pink blossoms in the spring.

 The garden also attracts birdwatchers as three to five pairs of kestrels nest there permanently.
 The Ornithological Center of Ile-de-France also organizes observation days on two weekends for avid birdwatchers.